cakephp/docs/en/core-libraries/core-components/authentication.rst

     AuthComponent is the primary interface to the built-in authorization and authentication mechanics in CakePHP.

+.. php:attr:: authenticate

+    Set to an array of Authentication objects you want to use when logging users in.
+There are several core authentication objects, see the section on :ref:`authentication-objects`

+.. php:attr:: authorize

+    Set to an array of Authorization objects you want to use when authorizing users on each request, see the section on :ref:`authorization-objects`

+.. php:attr:: ajaxLogin

+    The name of an optional view element to render when an Ajax request is made with an invalid or expired session

+.. php:attr:: flash

+    Settings to use when Auth needs to do a flash message with :php:meth:`SessionComponent::setFlash()`.
+    Available keys are:

+    - ``element`` - The element to use, defaults to 'default'.
+    - ``key`` - The key to use, defaults to 'auth'
+    - ``params`` - The array of additional params to use, defaults to array()

+.. php:attr:: loginAction

+    A URL (defined as a string or array) to the controller action that handles logins.
+Defaults to `/users/login`

+.. php:attr:: authError

+    Error to display when user attempts to access an object or action to which they do not have acccess.

 .. php:method:: allow($action, [$action, ...])

     Set one or more actions as public actions, this means that no